jo-sm/twitch/README.md

 > twitch vod frankerz
 ```

-You can supply four flags: `--limit`, which is the number of streams requested to the API, defaulted to 30; `--player`, which is the player that is used to play the stream, defaulted to QuickTime Player; `--skip-quality`, which skips the quality menu this one time; and `--always-skip`, which always skips the quality menu and just plays the highest bandwidth available.
+You can supply five flags: `--limit`, which is the number of streams requested to the API, defaulted to 30; `--player`, which is the player that is used to play the stream, defaulted to QuickTime Player; `--resolution` and `--bitrate`, which select the highest available resolution or bitrate for this stream; and `--always`, which always skips the quality menu and plays the highest resolution/bitrate.
 You can see all these flags with the `--help` flag.

 An example usage: